BPS-Circular-API/.github/profile/README.md

 The actual API can be found here.

+### Python Package

+An additional Python Package has been created which provides direct interface to the API and has a built in circular checking system.

 ### Discord Bot

 A Discord Bot has been made which is a wrapper of the API.
 Made with py-cord and is maintained.